ElijaRock/git-guide/README.md

 Open a file on your computer, correct mistakes, add features, or make a new file.
 If you are using a file ending in `.md` and not sure how the syntax works, look up: "markdown syntax" (this is a markdown file, hence the .md file extension).

+If you want to see the changes you have made thus far you may type: `git diff` and it will highlight the differences between the original code and modified version.

 There is one more configuration step before you can commit (you only have to do this once).
 Make sure your current working directory is inside of the git repo.
 Then, enter these commands:

 ```
+$ git config user.name '<your name>'
+$ git config user.email '<your email address>'
 $ git config gpg.format ssh
 $ git config user.signingkey </path/to/ssh/key>.pub
 ```